 The Ph.D.
-Office of Admissions works on a rolling admissions basis.
-Applications are accepted all year round.
+Office of Admissions will admit students for the fall and winter semesters.
 All final documentation must be received at least 30 days prior to tentative enrollment.

 Before the applicant can be reviewed for possible admission, the following must be submitted:

-A completedapplication form (insert application hyperlink) along with a $50 nonrefundable application fee.
+- A completed application form along with a $50 nonrefundable application fee.

 Coursework taken at a foreign institution must be evaluated for U.S. institution equivalence by an approved National Association of Credential Evaluation Services (NACES) organization, such as one of the services listed below.